The Stability of Online Algorithms in Performative Prediction: Performative Stability of Online Algorithms

-\paragraph{Improved Guarantees for Gradient Descent.} Apart from retraining, prior work also studied whether the stochastic gradient method also converges to stability.
-As outlined previously, \cite{mendler2020stochastic} and \cite{drusvyatskiy2023stochastic} proved that gradient descent is indeed stable if loss is again smooth, strongly convex, and $\cD(\cdot)$ is Lipschitz with $\rho<1$.
-Using our reduction, we can remove any assumptions on $\cD(\cdot)$ and establish the first performativity stability guarantees of any algorithm for losses that are non-smooth or just weakly convex.

-To do this, we recall the standard regret bounds for online gradient descent: \begin{lemma}[\cite{zinkevich2003online}, \cite{hazan2007logarithmic}] Assume that $\ell_1,\dots,\ell_t$ is a sequence of convex functions.
+Apart from retraining, prior work also studied whether the stochastic gradient method also converges to stability.
+As outlined previously, \citet{mendler2020stochastic} and \citet{drusvyatskiy2023stochastic} proved that gradient descent converges to stability if the loss is again smooth, strongly convex, and $\cD(\cdot)$ is Lipschitz with $\rho<1$.
+Using our reduction, we can remove any assumptions on $\cD(\cdot)$ and establish the first performativity stability guarantees of any algorithm for losses that are non-smooth or just convex but not strongly convex.
+To do this, we recall the standard regret bounds for online gradient descent: \begin{lemma}[\cite{zinkevich2003online,hazan2007logarithmic}] Assume that $\ell_1,\dots,\ell_t$ is a sequence of convex functions.
 If $\theta_t$ are chosen using online gradient descent

 then the iterates satisfy the following regret bound: